So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 Learning Spanish abroad is an excellent idea, but if you’re a complete beginner, you probably won’t get the most out of your experience.

 You see, if you don’t know any Spanish yet, going to a Spanish-speaking country will likely just overwhelm you and you won’t get further than some basic phrases.
-You won’t be able to say much, which is frustrating, so more often than not you’ll fall back to a language like English to make communication happen.
+You won’t be able to say much to the people around you, which is frustrating, so more often than not you’ll fall back to a language like English to make communication happen.

 A better strategy is to learn Spanish for a couple of months first (preferably by listening to lots and lots of dialogues, reading a lot so you get used to the language and can identify useful phrases).